-The outdoor classification has been revised for 2023 and the system now consists of nine different awards that recognise progression through various milestones.
+The outdoor classification consists of nine different awards that recognise progression through various milestones.
 The nine awards are split into three tiers, each with three classifications in it.

 The Archer Tier